-Apparently this would be Senegal’s 4th record only, and second for Technopole.
-Previous observations are from 10/1 (a 1st winter bird) and 18/1/94 (probably the same bird together with another 1st winter and an adult bird) at Saint-Louis by Pierre Yésou and Patrick Triplet, followed nearly 20 years later by a third record, this time from February 2013 (again a 1st winter) at Technopole by Jean-Francois Blanc (the blog post incorrectly refers to this as the second record: technically speaking the two Saint-Louis dates should be treated as two separate records given that two new birds were found on the second date).
+Apparently this would be Senegal’s 5th record only, and third for Technopole.
+Previous observations are from 10/1 (a 1st winter bird) and 18/1/94 (probably the same bird together with another 1st winter and an adult bird) at Saint-Louis by Pierre Yésou and Patrick Triplet, followed nearly 20 years later by a third record, this time from February 2013 (again a 1st winter) at Technopole by Jean-François Blanc (the blog post incorrectly refers to this as the second record: technically speaking the two Saint-Louis dates should be treated as two separate records given that two new birds were found on the second date).
 Two years later, Jean-François found another bird on 2/3/2015, again at Technopole.

 There are several “occasional” sightings from Mauritania (Banc d’Arguin mainly, cf. Paul Isenmann’s The Birds of the Banc d’Arguin 2006 which I happened to come across in the library at my boys’ school today!), but it is probably not a regular visitor here given that even in much better watched Morocco the species seems to be really scarce.
-A couple of old records exist from The Gambia, but I’m not sure whether there are any recent sightings – awaiting further info from our southern neighbours.
+A couple of old records exist from The Gambia, but there don’t seem to be any recent sightings.

 No less than seven gull species were present at Technopole on Sunday though I didn’t thoroughly check the large Lesser Black-backed Gull flock which was at the far end of the western pool.
 The Common Gull was my 10th gull species for the site; only Ring-billed Gull is missing (it’s on the list, but I haven’t managed to find out when it was sighted here).